XRPLF/xrpl-dev-portal/content/references/protocol-reference/ledger-data/ledger-object-types/nftokenpage.md

 # NFTokenPage
 {% include '_snippets/nfts-disclaimer.md' %}

 The `NFTokenPage` object represents a collection of `NFToken` objects owned by the same account.
-An account can have multiple `NFTokenPage` ledger objects, which form a doubly linked list (DLL).
+An account can have multiple `NFTokenPage` ledger objects, which form a doubly linked list.

 ## Example {{currentpage.name}} JSON